-ACP-103 as an Adjunctive Therapy for Schizophrenia
+ACP-103 as a Co-Therapy for Schizophrenia

-We are developing ACP-103 as an adjunctive therapy to be used together with other antipsychotic drugs to treat schizophrenia.
-ACP-103 can be taken orally and is a novel, potent and selective 5-HT2A inverse agonist.
-By identifying and correlating the molecular properties of marketed antipsychotic drugs with their clinical actions, we have identified inverse agonism at 5-HT2A receptors as essential to the improved clinical profile of atypical antipsychotic drugs.
-By adding ACP-103 to existing treatment regimens, we believe that the optimal combination of 5-HT2A inverse agonism and dopamine receptor blockade can be achieved with a range of typical and atypical antipsychotic drugs.
-This adjunctive therapy may result in better efficacy and lower side effects.
+We are developing ACP-103 as a co-therapy to be used together with other antipsychotic drugs to treat schizophrenia.
+We believe that co-therapy with ACP-103 may result in enhanced efficacy and fewer side effects relative to existing treatments, thereby providing an improved therapy for patients with schizophrenia and related psychiatric disorders.
+ACP-103 can be taken orally and is a novel, potent, and selective 5-HT2A inverse agonist.
+By identifying and correlating the biological target interactions of marketed antipsychotic drugs with their clinical actions, we have identified inverse agonism at 5-HT2A receptors as essential to the improved clinical profile of atypical antipsychotic drugs.
+By adding ACP-103 to existing treatment regimens, we believe that the optimal combination of 5-HT2A inverse agonism and dopamine receptor blockade can be achieved with a range of both atypical antipsychotic drugs.